sdsc-ordes/open-pulse-quickstart/2025-mini-hackathon.md

 For further Jupyter Hub Documentation you can read [here](https://jupyterhub.readthedocs.io/en/stable/);

-You can also clone the repository and work locally via the `uv` setup if you prefer.
+You can also clone the repository and work locally via the `uv` setup if you prefer (see README in each of the quickstarts for neoj and tentris).

 ## How to submit your project?